nerd-out/sniffr-be/README.md

 # sniffr-be
-The backend of sniffr! an application for finding play dates for your dog!
+The backend of sniffr, an application for finding play dates for your dog. 🐕

 #  Project Stack
 A python flask app, which is dockerizerd